 If you pick and store your apples before we can use them then please check for any rotten or mouldy apples.
 Some light bruising, stalks and leaves are all fine.

+We generally try to avoid windfall apples where possible, especially if there are pets roaming the garden.
 All types of apples are great, a good mix of varieties gives the best results.
 Cookers and eaters are all welcome as they help balance sweetness and acidity.
 Even apples you wouldn’t consider eating are good (as long as not rotten of course).
 We can’t take any pear or other fruit donations as we don’t have the right kit to process them.